 That’s why marketing dashboards are essential to the success of any marketing team.
 Not only do they put together all the data and the campaigns that have created a positive impact on a company, but it also displays ways that you can keep improving upon your current strategy.
+Which is crucial for a good decision-making process.

-We’ve created a complete guide to help you understand the importance of using the best marketing dashboard templates, with dashboard examples that you can use right away!
+We’ve created a complete guide to help you understand the importance of using the best marketing dashboard templates, with marketing dashboard examples that you can use right away!

 A marketing dashboard is a data visualization tool to gather, analyze and visualize all of the marketing data that a company collects for its marketing efforts.